What Is Backtest History?

 Use the ⭐ icon from:

-Favorited backtests stay visible even if they’re older than your latest 100
+Favorited backtests stay visible even if they’re older than your most recent saved backtests, and won’t be auto-deleted.

 Trying to exceed the limit will show a disabled button